 Mary Kaylor is the Manager of Public Affairs for SHRM.
 She is on Twitter at @SHRMKaylor

-In case you missed this amazing chat filled with great advice from HR professionals, you can read all the tweets here.
+In case you missed this amazing chat filled with helpful tips and advice you can read all the tweets here:

 On July 24, 2018, SHRM president and CEO Johnny C. Taylor, Jr. testified before the Committee on Education and the Workforce’s Subcommittee on Health, Employment, Labor and Pensions, on the on benefits of the Workflex in the 21st Century Act (H.R.
 4219) for both employers and employees.